AthanorLabs/atomic-swap/docs/stagenet.md

 > Note: the exchange rate is the ratio of XMR:ETH price.
 So for example, a ratio of 0.05 would mean 20 XMR to 1 ETH.
 Since we're on testnet, it's not critical what you set it to.

 When a peer takes your offer, you will see logs in `swapd` notifying you that a swap has been initiated.
 If all goes well, you should receive the GoETH in the Goerli account created earlier.

+> Note: if you exit the `swapd` process, your offers are currently not saved, so when you restart you will not have any offers.

 ## Troubleshooting